ckadarla/Interview/aws.md

 To create all the resources, including the Kubernetes cluster, the worker nodes, the VPC, subnets, and security groups, simply run the following command and confirm you want to create all the 47 resources: terraform apply
 You should see something like this:

-AWS will take around 10 to 15 minutes to have everything ready, so keep calm and relax.
-When it’s done, you should be able to see the outputs of the template, like this:

 4. Connect to the Cluster
 You should be able to connect to the cluster now.
 In this case, I created a cluster with public access, even though I wouldn’t recommend it under any circumstances for security reasons, not even for a development environment.
 However, for the sake of starting quickly and learning, it’s OK.
 I’m assuming you’re going to use the same workstation you used to create the cluster, so no need to configure the AWS CLI again because it’s already using the credentials for the EKS admin IAM user or role.
 You need a kubeconfig file to connect to the cluster.
 To generate one, use the AWS CLI.
 If you already have a kubeconfig file, the CLI will append the data and switch the context to the new cluster.
 Simply run the following command (and make sure you use the region and cluster name from the Terraform outputs in the previous step): aws eks --region eu-west-1 update-kubeconfig --name eks-terraform-HgHCjhRM You should be able now to run any kubectl command, like this:

-As an AWS architect, there are several best practices that you should keep in mind to design and maintain a secure, scalable, and cost-effective cloud infrastructure.
+### As an AWS architect, there are several best practices that you should keep in mind to design and
+### maintain a secure, scalable, and cost-effective cloud infrastructure.
 Some of the best practices are:

 1. Use a multi-account strategyUse multiple AWS accounts for different environments like development, testing, staging, and production.
 This will isolate resources and provide greater control and security.